SophisticatedStupid/Modern-Minimalist-Portfolio-w-AI-Powered-QnA-ChatBot/README.md

-# Run and deploy your portfolio website <works with Free API from ai.studio of Gemini>
+# Run and deploy your portfolio website
+- works with Free tier API from ai.studio of Gemini

-This contains everything you need to run your app locally.
+- This contains everything you need to run your app locally.

 ## Run Locally